fontforge/libspiro/README.md

 Existing libspiro behaviour is to add a knot point to match each spiro point, but does not include the last knot.
 This option includes the last knot with the existing output results while the spiro is still open.
 Closed spiros should refer to the first knot point since the last and first knot are the same.

+SPIRO_INTERNAL_BEZCTX:
+This provides a simpler interface for developers having trouble with the main libspiro interface.
+With this method, two new functions are also provided and needed here.

+- 1st, the calling program creates an oversized array for the results using function "new_ls_bezctx()",
+- 2nd, the calling program calls libspiro to create a curve result using "TaggedSpiroCPsToBezier2()" or "SpiroCPsToBezier2()",
+- 3rd, the calling program can resize the array to use less memory, or release the array using if it is not needed any more using "free_ls_bezctx()".

+File "tests/call-test21.c" has sample code showing how this can be done.

 SPIRO_RETRO_VER1:
-This newer version of libspiro has modified the way path calculations are made.
+This newer version of libspiro (2019 and later) has modified the way path calculations are made.
 The reason for this was seen as an advantage, because it allows a user to scale and move spiro paths, which is a common expectation in graphics, and there are other added advantages, such as making the path as part of templates, and more.
 An effort was made to keep results as close to original as possible, but this was not possible due to scaling factors in the calculations.
 As the main user for libspiro is FontForge, users such as font designers may see the least change since scaling targets x={0..1000}, y={0..1000}, while other users in graphics may see changes since they can be using scales much larger than 1000.